Alaska Investigator Academy

 MEET ROBERT REMY

-Robert Remy is the Chief Executive Officer of Alaska Investigations Group.
-He has honorably served in the United States Armed Forces as a fully qualified military intelligence analyst while supporting domestic and wartime operations.
+Robert Remy has honorably served in the United States Armed Forces as a fully qualified military intelligence analyst while supporting domestic and wartime operations.
+He is a combat veteran, author, marketer.

 He has served as a Non-Commissioned Officer in Charge and has been appointed to account for several mission essential tasks.
 He has supported federal task force operations and state intelligence missions.